gbuzzard/generative-pnp-allerton/README.md

 # generative-pnp-allerton
-Code to implement methods and experiments for Generative Plug-and-Play: Posterior Sampling for Inverse Problems
+Code to implement methods and experiments for Generative Plug-and-Play: Posterior Sampling for Inverse Problems, available at https://arxiv.org/abs/2306.07233.

 If you use this code in your work, please cite

 C.A.
 Bouman and G.T.
-Buzzard, "Generative Plug-and-Play: Posterior Sampling for Inverse Problems," 2023 Allerton Conference on Communication, Control, and Computing (Allerton), 2023.
+Buzzard, "Generative Plug-and-Play: Posterior Sampling for Inverse Problems," arxiv preprint:2306.07233, 2023.

 Installation on MacOS and Linux:
 --------------------------------